marcc-hpc/esc/docs/_common/allocations.md

 ## Condos

 If your PI has purchased hardware on *Blue Crab*, you have access to a separate "condo" account with higher priority and additional hours.
-When you run the `new_sbalance -u $USER` script, you will see more than one account.
+When you run the `sbalance -u $USER` script, you will see more than one account.
 You can use the condo account a flag (`-A`) in your SLURM scripts to access this account.

 ## Checking the balance {#sbalance}

 We have transitioned to a new account balance system.
-To preview the new system, run the `new_sbalance` command.
+To preview the new system, run the `sbalance` command.
 Here is some example output.
 Some users may be associated with multiple projects.

 ~~~
 +-----------------------------------------------+